nloewy/cellsociety_team08/doc/DESIGN.md

 factor, solely the definition of neighborhood provided.

 **Cell Shapes**

 Creating a new shape is also a relatively simple process, as a result of the abstraction of the `Shape` interface.
 To do this, you must create a class that implements `Shape` and give it a `getVertices()` method.
 This method will get the vertices of the `Cell` object on that shape, assuming that each cell is centered around the positive unit square.
 This method assumes that the grid has some sort of lattice pattern, but can handle cases where the pattern is somewhat complex.
 To handle complex patterns, such as hexagons, where there is a slight offset every other column, you must assign each vertex Point a `columnOffset` to account for this.
 This is necessary for when the Warped Grid is used and the two edges do not "align".
 This works for every polygon, but the offsets must be handled with care.
 Additionally, add a case to the switch statement in the `Simulation` `getCellShape` method.

 **Languages**

+To add new languages, simply add properties files for the new language you would like to add, emulating the buttonLabels_____.properties, and the Text_____.properties.
+Add switch statements in the `Controller` method `switchLanguage` and `SimulationPage` method `switchButtonConfig`.
+Then, the buttons and text should be displayed in the language of your choice!

 **Grid Type (edge policy)**

 As a result of abstracting the `Grid`, adding a new edge policy is a relatively simple endeavor.
-To create a new policy, write a class that extends `Grid` and implement the
+To create a new policy, write a class that extends `Grid` and implement the `vertexEqual` method, which should return true if two vertices should be considered the same under the given edge policy.
+For non edge-vertices, the method would likely just call the `Grid` version of the method.
+Again, for initialization purposes, another case should be added to the switch statement in the `Simulation` class `initializeMyGrid` method.
-**New Cell Colors**

 **Simulations**

+Adding `Simulation` objects require slightly more involvement then the others, but is still relatively easy to do.

+1. Add a Records object for that Simulation in the `Records` class, and call it in the constructor for the new `Simulation` in the `Controller` classes `loadSimulationScene` method
+2. Update the allowed states and parameter values as a final variable in XmlParser.
+We wanted to move this to the model, but did not have enough time move the input validation to be there.
+3. Update the properties file with the necessary state colors of your choice, and create an extension of CellView for your `Simulation` that's getCss method uses the proper colors.
+4. Create an extension of `Simulation`, implementing the `cellMaker` method which will call your new Cell's constructor, and a `transitionFunction` which iterates through the grid, and calls the Cell's `transition` function on each cell
+5. Create an extension of `Cell`, implementing the `transition` method with the logic of your new automata's transition function.

 #### Other Features not yet Done

+1. Options to change colors of states dynamically.
+This can be done easily, however, by parsing the CSS file, and creating a state to color map.
+When a new color is selected for a state, the map can be updated.
+CellView would read from this map, eliminating the need for the subclasses of `CellView` as well.
+2. We did not have time to complete the extension regarding custom cell designs.
+We did start to implement emojis that can be displayed on each cell (such as the fire emoji on fire cells).
+This can be finalized by updating the size of the `Label` object in Cell View, and making the emoji's for each state in a configuration file instead of hardcoding them.